Case study interior shoot for Basha- Franklin

 The building provides unrivalled sweeping views across the city.
 To enhance the unique geometry of the structure, Basha-Franklin designed a striking bespoke timber ceiling.

 The materials palette for the office wove together elements of sophisticated design creating a semi industrial aesthetic with contrasting warm and textured materials.
 We enjoyed providing interior photography for this project a lot.
-We are also thrilled that Basha-Franklin was announced to have been shortlisted for two Mixology19 Awards.
+We are also thrilled that Basha-Franklin was announced to have been finalists for two Mixology19 Awards.
 ‘Practice of the Year’ and ‘Small Commercial Interiors Project of the Year’ for their Brookfield Properties UK project.
 Congratulations to their super talented team!